GasLockR/Overview/README.md

 # Overview

 GasLockR is the first trustless GasFi protocol.
-Built for EVM-based L2's, it leverages ZK proofs for trustless reading of historical gas prices and pricing models to build on-chain derivatives based on gas prices.
+Built for EVM-based chains, it leverages ZK proofs for trustless reading of historical gas prices and pricing models to build on-chain derivatives based on gas prices.

 GasInsure is the first insurance service for gas prices designed for L2's.
 It is built on top of the GasLockR protocol.